Gardens, (Green) Squares, and Parks in Paris

 Parc Kellermann

 Created between 1939 and 1950, the Kellermann Park stands on the former bed of the river Bièvre, which is now channeled underground.
-It was built on the former Thiers Wall, one of the last defensive walls of the city.
-Like any typical garden of the 1930s, this park spreads over two levels, one being a gorgeous French-style garden and the rest being divided into a children's play area, a fitness circuit, and various sports grounds.
+It was built on the former Thiers Wall, one of the city's last defensive walls.
+Like any typical garden of the 1930s, this park spreads over two levels: a gorgeous French-style garden and a children's play area, a fitness circuit, and various sports grounds.

-In 2017, the garden became an urban educational farm where kids and families can explore and learn about plants and animals such as chickens, turkeys, dwarf goats, and rabbits.
+In 2017, the garden became an urban educational farm where kids and families can explore and learn about plants and animals, including chickens, turkeys, dwarf goats, and rabbits.

 Address: 19 Rue de la Poterne des Peupliers